 I am one of the members of IHE Delft Research Ethics Committee and I am also the Ethiopia Country Coordinator for our Institute (together with Paolo Paron)

-Beside academic work, Emanuele has more than 10 years experience in international development cooperation, working both long term and consultancy positions for bilateral agencies (Italian Ministry of Foreign Affairs), multilateral institutions (UN Habitat), local authorities and international NGOs.
-He has country experience in Africa (Ethiopia, South-Sudan, Kenya-Somalia and Morocco), Serbia and Myanmar.
+Beside academic work, I have more than ten years experience in international development cooperation, working both long term and consultancy positions for bilateral agencies (Italian Ministry of Foreign Affairs), multilateral institutions (UN Habitat), local authorities and international NGOs, in Africa (Ethiopia, South-Sudan, Kenya-Somalia and Morocco), Serbia and Myanmar.

 Zwarteveen, Kemerink-Seyoum, Kooy, Evers, Acevedo-Guerrero, Batubara, Faber, Flamini, Boakye-Ansah, Faber, Flamini, Cuadrado-Quesada, Fantini, Gupta, Hasan, ter Horst, Jamali, Jaspers, Obani, Schwartz, Shubber, Smit, Torio, Tutusaus (2017), The politics of water governance: distributions of water, authority, and knowledge.
 Wiley Interdisciplinary Reviews on Water.

 Fantini (2017), Picturing Water.
 A review of Photovoice and similar participatory visual research on water governance, Wiley Interdisciplinary Reviews on Water, vol 4, issue 5.

 Carrozza and Fantini (2016), "The Italian Water Movement and the Politics of the Commons" (with C. Carrozza) in Water Alternatives 9(1): 99-119.